dabidou025/Live-Style-Transfer/README.md

 # Live-Style-Transfer

-Authors: *Matthieu Denis, Guillaume Brill, Alexandre Gommez, Hubert De Lesquen*
+Authors: *Matthieu Denis, Guillaume Bril, Alexandre Gommez, Hubert de Lesquen*

 The purpose of this project is to offer a transfer of style in real time with the webcam.